MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/types/check/TypeCheck.md

 <br/><br/>
 Create a DelegatorVisitor which combines all expression grammars and literal grammars used by your language.
-The DelegatorVisitor needs to implement the Interface ITypesCalculator.
+The DelegatorVisitor needs to implement the Interface IDerive.
 Use this Delegator as Derive-Class in the TypeCheck facade.
 The Synthesize-Class depends on the types grammar you use (see above-mentioned classes).
 For an example of the Delegator-Visitor see [here](../../../../../../test/java/de/monticore/types/check/DeriveSymTypeOfCombineExpressionsDelegator.java).